cebollinos11/smuggler/README.md

 #todo

-hud for shields and hull
-destroyer is pretty shit - make it like the viper? make a "ready label" to show the player can play again
+get explosion to local (right now is an urls) hud for shields and hull destroyer is pretty shit - make it like the viper? make a "ready label" to show the player can play again